birc-gsa-2022/project-3-python-asg/README.md

 *Which algorithm did you use to construct the suffix array.
 What is its running time?*

+# ANWSER (Algorithm):
+I used Prefix-doubling.
+The doubling of prefixes (in each iter) gives a max of log(n) iterations and since bucket-sort is O(n) per iteration we have a total running time of O(nlog(n)).
+I haven't implemented the bucket/radix-sort 'yet' so i guess the running time of my implementation is O(nlog(n)2) for now.

 ## Insights you may have had while implementing the algorithm

+# ANWSER (Insights):
+I found out that SA's are really cleaver, SA-IS is a motherfucker to implement and prefix doubling is a very nice (and simple) little algorithm.

 ## Problems encountered if any

+# ANWSER (Problems):
+I found Radix-sorting my list of tuples pretty hard.
+I actually think i made it work but it was still slover than my old implementation (which i in the meantime simplified a lot) so i went back.

 ## Validation

 *How did you validate that the construct and the search algorithm works?*

+# ANWSER (Validation):
+I compared my SA implementation against a naive SA algorithm constantly while building it (see sa.py; get_suffix_array()).
+Likewise i compared the output of my exact-pattern-algorithm with a pattern-finder based on re.finditer() (see Runtimes.py; re_find()) 500000 times on randomly generated DNA-strings.

 ## Running time